Whiplash (Marvel Comics)

 Whiplash is the name of multiple supervillains appearing in American comic books published by Marvel Comics.
 They are commonly depicted as members of Iron Man's rogues gallery.
-The original Whiplash (Mark Scarlotti) also went by the name Blacklash.
-Mickey Rourke portrayed Whiplash (Ivan Vanko) in the Marvel Cinematic Universe film Iron Man 2 (2010).
+Mickey Rourke portrayed Whiplash in the Marvel Cinematic Universe film Iron Man 2 (2010).

 Publication history

 Mark Scarlotti first appeared as Whiplash in Tales of Suspense #97 (Jan.
 1968).
 He was killed in battle in Iron Man vol. 4 #28 (May 2000).

 Leeann Foreman debuted as Whiplash in Marvel Comics Presents #49 (May 1990).

 During the Civil War storyline, two new villains called Whiplash and Blacklash appear in Thunderbolts #104 (Sept.
 2006) and #107 (Dec.
 2006).

 Another female Whiplash appeared in Big Hero 6 #1 (Nov.
 2008).

 Anton Vanko first appeared in Iron Man vs. Whiplash #1–4 (Jan.–April 2010).
 He later appeared as a member of the Masters of Evil.